JBNCK/uglyfetch/README.md

 # uglyfetch
 Fetcher for Linux.
-Made in like 30 minutes and ugly AF.
+I made it in line 30 minutes so don't expect anything.

 ![](demos/uglyfetch_demo.jpg)
 # Requirements